15 Apr How To Clean Your Dog’s Teeth

 Why Do Dogs Need Their Teeth Brushed?

 Contrary to popular belief, occasionally gnawing on chew toys and feeding hard kibbles to dogs are not quite enough of a defense to impede the buildup of harmful bacteria and plaque that contributes to gingivitis and dental disease.
-If you’re asking “can dogs get cavities”, the answer is, not commonly.
+If you’re curious if dogs get cavities, the answer is, not commonly.
 But, dog mouths can set the stage for gingivitis and disease due to these characteristics:

 – Overcrowding of large teeth in a small mouth – Especially in small dogs (like these toy breeds: Chihuahuas, Yorkies, Maltese, toy Poodles, and mini Dachshunds–just to name a few!), there are many large teeth in that small mouth!
 Some teeth are cramped and rotated, and spacing between the teeth is decreased, making it a hospitable place for the plaque biofilm to nestle onto the tooth surface and below the gumline and set up inflammation.